ansible/ansible-navigator/docs/settings.rst

 .. _configuring_ansible_navigator:

 *****************************
-Configuring ansible-navigator
+ansible-navigator settings
 *****************************

 .. contents::
    :local:

-The ansible-navigator configuration file
+The ansible-navigator settings file
 ========================================

-Several options in ``ansible-navigator`` can be configured by making use of a configuration file.
-The configuration file can live in one of several places.
+Several options in ``ansible-navigator`` can be configured by making use of a settings file.
+The settings file can live in one of several places.
 Currently the following paths are checked and the first match is used:

-- ``ANSIBLE_NAVIGATOR_CONFIG`` (configuration file path environment variable if set)
+- ``ANSIBLE_NAVIGATOR_CONFIG`` (settings file path environment variable if set)
 - ``./.ansible-navigator/<ansible-navigator-filename>`` (project-specific directory)
 - ``[ansible-navigator source code root]/etc/ansible-navigator/<ansible-navigator-filename>``
 - ``~/.config/ansible-navigator/<ansible-navigator-filename>``